numver8638/BuildScript/README.md

 ## How to build
 Requisites:
-- Boost library(filesystem, iostreams, optional, program_options) 1.71 or above
+- Boost library(endian, filesystem, iostreams, optional, program_options) 1.71 or above
 - Catch2 library 2.11 or above
 - CMake 3.12 or above
 - Build tools which can compile C++11 code.
 (Tested in Visual Studio 2017, 2019 and Clang 11.0.0)